This post will show you the benefit of a centralized logging solution.

 For debugging messy issues like this one, we commonly recommend taking advantage of some sort of centralized logging.
 After all, you can’t just connect your Visual Studio debugger to production, it’s way too invasive.
 And even if you could, with repro steps that may or may not work every single time, it may be hours or days until the issue comes back.

 So what is centralized logging?

-Take a look at SumoLogic, Stackify, or LogEntries for a full look of the feature set.
-Each of them varies a bit in what they can do – but all of them allow you to have a unified way of searching across all the logs in your entire system to hunt for errors, slow response times, or even obscure chains of transactions that can be analyized for timings, failure rate, duplication, or other potential flows that are harder to see when you view one logfile at a time.
+Take a look at Azure ApplicationInsights, SumoLogic, or Stackify, for a full look of the feature set.
+Each of them varies a bit in what they can do – but all of them allow you to have a unified way of searching across all the logs in your entire system to hunt for errors, slow response times, or even obscure chains of transactions that can be analyzed for timings, failure rate, duplication, or other potential flows that are harder to see when you view one log file at a time.
 They even allow you to install an agent on your servers to collect non-application data like Windows Event Logs, web server logs, or any text file type that – you can then correlate those events with your own application logs and find really obscure trends.